Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ![lesson_01b_temporary_ramp_rwy07](../img/Lesson01b_temporary_ramp_position.jpg)

-All other registered sorties for this afternoon have been cancelled.
+All remaining sorties for this afternoon will take-off from there.

 ### Lesson 01b - Aircraft